 It is injured.
 Whether it is domestic or wild, an injured pigeon needs proper medical care.

 It is a King Pigeon.
 King Pigeons are large domestic pigeons — usually pure white or mostly white — that cannot fly well or fend for themselves in the wild.
 They face certain death if not rescued.

 See Types of Pigeons for help identifying the pigeon you have found.

 A pigeon MAY need your help if . . .

 It has a numbered band.
 Banded pigeons are often registered racing or homing pigeons, but they can also be pets.
 A healthy, banded homing pigeon may have successfully joined a wild flock.
-But if the banded pigeon does not seem to be well or thriving, you may want to capture the bird and trace its owner.
+But if the banded pigeon does not seem to be well or thriving, she needs help.
+(Learn more about pigeon racing here.)

 How to (gently!) capture a lost or injured pigeon